Power move

 Power moves are dance moves which are loosely defined as moves relying on speed, momentum, and acrobatic elements for performance.
 They are prominent in B-boying, often the centerpieces of routines featuring the other elements (toprock, downrock, and freezes) that make up breaking.
 Power moves are closer to gymnastics than dancing.
 B-boys who focus heavily on power moves and execute them as a main part of their routines are often called "power heads".

-Origin

-B-boy Powerful PEX and the New York City Breakers were credited in 1983 for the B-boy style of combining 2 or 3 difficult moves together.
-This includes floats, Headmills aka Power windmills, and flares suicides.
-In the 1990s the B-boys shortened the phrase "powerful moves" down to "power moves" in the 1990s to make it sound more flashy.
-New generations of B-boys are executing more acrobatics, which is taking moves to the next level.